David Zweig: Career

 Zweig began his academic career as an assistant professor of Political Science at Florida International University in Miami in 1982.
 Having held that position for two years, he briefly served as an assistant professor of Political Science at the University of Waterloo.
-Later, he was appointed an assistant professor in the The Fletcher School at Tufts University in 1986 and was promoted to an associate professor there in 1991.
+In 1986, he was appointed an assistant professor in The Fletcher School at Tufts University and was promoted to an associate professor there in 1991.
 He moved to Hong Kong in 1996, held an appointment as an associate professor in the Division of Social Science at the Hong Kong University of Science and Technology from 1996 until 2002, and subsequently was appointed as a professor.
 From 2005 until 2019, he was Chair Professor at HKUST, and twice held concurrent appointments as Associate Dean of the School of Humanities and Social Science at HKUST (2006–08, 2011–13).

 Zweig holds extensive professional experience in his field, and has consulted with many banks, investment firms, and governments.
-Between 2008 and 2012, he served as the Emeritus President and President of the Hong Kong Political Science Association.
-He has two online courses about Chinese politics on Coursera where, as of 2023, he had taught over 35,000 students worldwide.
+Between 2008 and 2012, he served as the emeritus President and President of the Hong Kong Political Science Association.
+He has two online courses about Chinese politics on Coursera where, as of 2023, he had taught over 41,000 students worldwide.

 Research

 Zweig has authored numerous publications.
 For many years he was a Contributing Writer to the South China Morning Post in Hong Kong.
-His research works span the areas of Chinese politics, political risk, China's domestic and international political economy, its ‘resource diplomacy,’ reverse migration of diasporic talent (including India and Turkey), China's energy policy, China's foreign policy with a particular focus on its ties to East Asia and the United States, and Hong Kong-Mainland Relations.
+His research works span the areas of Chinese politics, political risk, China's domestic and international political economy, its 'resource diplomacy,' reverse migration of diasporic talent (including India and Turkey), China's energy policy and Hong Kong-Mainland Relations.